Ejaik/Laz-repo3/README.md

 #My demo repo

-getting to appreciate starting a repo locally repo
+getting to appreciate starting a repo locally